 Chicken Egg Foo Young Recipe

-Traditional egg foo young (there are many ways to spell it: egg foo young, egg foo yung, egg fu yung, egg fu young) is deep fried to give the pancake a super light weight and texture.
-Since I’m petrified of deep frying stuff – I have visions of oil splattering everywhere while I’m protecting myself with a giant pot lid – I prefer to opt for a frying pan.
+The classic method is to deep fry the omelet pancakes.
+This yields a super light weight and texture.
+But since I’m petrified of deep frying stuff – I have visions of oil splattering everywhere while I’m protecting myself with a giant pot lid – I prefer to opt for a frying pan.
 Plus, it’s healthier so in my book I consider that a win win 🙂 .
 The entire process takes no time and is pretty much the same as making a regular pancake or frittata.
 Throw the veggies with the eggs and pan fry until the pancakes smell so good you need to reach for a tissue to wipe off the drool off your face.
 Voila!

 The egg foo young pancakes are delicious by themselves or with a splash of soy sauce (or hot sauce – scrumptious!) but taste best with a good spoonful of gooey Chinese brown gravy.
 The egg foo young gravy is very easy to make and stirring in a tablespoon of cornstarch is what gives it a sticky, addictive texture.
 And the vinegar comes through just enough to compliment the savory and umami combination of the other ingredients.
 This is a dish that’s kid friendly too; there’s nothing too complex or unfamiliar about this chicken egg foo young recipe.
 If your kids are used to eating Chinese American food, they will love this.